Heliumnm/heliumnm.github.io/_pages/projects.md

 Advisors: [Dr. Jiahong Yuan (PI)](https://scholar.google.com/citations?user=jbbXJOkAAAAJ&hl=en)(Professor, USTC), Dr. Yizhe Wang (Postdoc, USTC), [Dr. Yiya Chen](https://www.ae-info.org/ae/Member/Chen_Yiya) (Professor, Leiden University, Member of Academia Europaea, who co-advised this project during her tenure as a Visiting Professor at USTC (Fall 2024))

+This foundational research project is dedicated to establishing the core methodology and creating a high-quality resource for studying language biomarkers of Alzheimer’s Disease in Mandarin speakers.
+In contrast to application-focused modeling, the primary goal here is to build a comprehensive speech corpus, analogous to the renowned English DementiaBank, that will serve as a bedrock for future clinical and computational research in the field.

 [Collected Data System](https://www.ustcphonetics.cloud/main)

+- Co-developed a comprehensive suite of eight speech tasks grounded in patholinguistics.
+These tasks were specifically engineered to precisely elicit and capture the nuanced cognitive and linguistic variations characteristic of Mandarin speakers with cognitive decline.
+Built and deployed a robust, web-based data collection platform (ustcphonetics.cloud).
+This work established a standardized and scalable tool for acquiring high-quality, remote data, forming the technical backbone of this foundational study.

+- Investigated how sociolinguistic factors influence the perception of speech from individuals with Alzheimer's Disease.

+- Collaborated as part of a research team in the ICASSP 2025 Dementia Detection Challenge

 - **Liu He**, Yuanchao Li, Rui Feng, XinRan Han, Yin-Long Liu, Yuwei Yang, Zude Zhu and Jiahong Yuan. ***Exploring Gender Bias in Alzheimer's Disease Detection: Insights from Mandarin and Greek Speech Perception***.
 Submitted to the 2025 National Conference on Man-Machine Speech Communication (NCMMSC)  [arXiv](https://arxiv.org/abs/2507.12356)

 - Yin-Long Liu, Yuanchao Li, Rui Feng, **Liu He**, Jia-Xin Chen, Yi-Ming Wang, Yu-Ang Chen, Yan-Han Peng, Jia-Hong Yuan, and Zhen-Hua Ling. ***Leveraging Cascaded Binary Classification and Multimodal Fusion for Dementia Detection through Spontaneous Speech***.
 Interspeech 2025